How bad is this for Toyota?

 2009 saw Subaru and Hyundai sales increase, so they are on a roll as well and people will look at them.

-Is offering $1,000 incentive by other car companies a good idea?
+Is offering a $1,000 incentive by other car companies a good idea?

 It’s a great idea!
 Toyota has a great resale value.
 If someone buys another car from a dealer the dealer will pay less because the car has a defect, but the dealer will get the car fixed for free by Toyota and be able to sell it on their used car lot.